-Some common examples of the types of works for which copyright protection can apply are: Literary works, Musical works, Dramatic works, Pictorial, Graphic, and Sculptural works, Audiovisual works, Sound recordings, and Architectural works.
+Common examples of the types of works for which copyright protection can apply include: Literary works, Musical works, Dramatic works, Pictorial, Graphic, and Sculptural works, Audiovisual works, Sound recordings, and Architectural works.

 Notwithstanding the list above, copyrights do NOT protect the following: